 PDF: Poster to print in A3 black and white (2 pages, front and back)

 Working with irregular verbs

 All students/classes work a lot with irregular verbs in order to become fluent English speaker.
 Lots of variations make learning both easier and more fun.
-On the homepage you have already seen a couple of songs with irregular verbs that you can use.
+Above you have already seen a couple of songs with irregular verbs that you can use.
 Rhythm is also a good tool for this.